THE TIDY FAMILY

 Harman’s son Frank had five sons, and one daughter, Mollie, having married Mary Robson in August 1884, less than two months before their first child was born.
 They all lived at Bell House and the boys went to Brightlands Prep. then Dulwich College.
 Frank Edgar Tidy died age 17.
 After a few years in the City, Christopher Alfred Tidy emigrated to New Zealand, where he spent time on a sheep station and playing cricket for the Old English School Boys team.
 He became a farmer and auctioneer, joining the ANZACs in WW1.

-While at the College, Warwick Edward Tidy was a keen member of the choir and his mother donated to the organ fund in 1907.
-He played for the first XV and later for the old boys’ rugby team.
+While at Dulwich College, Warwick Edward Tidy was a keen member of the choir and his mother donated to the organ fund in 1907.
+He played for the first XV rugby team and later for the old boys’.
 After school Warwick was a founder of the firm Bowring, Jones & Tidy, importers resin and turpentine, later part of the Bowring trading, shipping and insurance conglomerate.
 In WW1 Warwick was a captain in the 19th Battalion Manchester Regiment and earned the Military Cross at the Battle of the Somme.
 He served as the ‘A’ Company's Commander, successfully attacked Montauban-de-Picardie and then fought in an attack on Guillemont village on the night of 22 July 1916 through into the morning.
 It was in this battle that he was injured while trying to lead two advances in an unsuccessful attempt to capture the village, though they did successfully take the German front trench.
-Having been injured, Warwick retreated to the captured trench and continued giving orders to his men including ordering them to keep hold of the quarry in the village, as stated in the 19th Manchester’s war diary.
+Having been injured, Warwick retreated to the captured trench and continued giving orders to his men including ordering them to keep hold of the quarry in the village, as evidenced in the 19th Manchester’s war diary.
 In a letter he sent to his brother while in hospital after the battle he wrote that he had received shrapnel wounds to his left thigh and right arm.
-A postscript states that his Commanding Officer had just walked into his hospital room to tell Warwick he is recommending him for the Military Cross for his actions.
+A postscript to the letter states that his Commanding Officer had just walked into his hospital room to tell Warwick he is recommending him for the Military Cross for his actions.
 Warwick then transferred to the 3rd Manchester in Cleethorpes where he became the captain adjutant and met his future wife, Mary Green.
 He died aged 35, following an operation for appendicitis.

 Sydney Ernest Tidy worked in an insurance broker’s office for a year after leaving the College before joining the Canadian Bank of Commerce.
 He returned to England when WW1 broke out and was a lieutenant in the Royal Flying Corp, was wounded twice and gassed at Loos.
 After the war he returned to Canada to work for Goodyear before joining the Indian Political Department (a government department in British India) and acting as guardian for rajahs before in 1929 he was appointed vice-principal of Daly College, a college for Indian princes.
-During this time he attended school reunions in Calcutta.
-WW2 he was a captain in the Indian army and after the war he returned to Britain where he became a prep school teacher.
+During this time he attended Dulwich College school reunions in Calcutta.
+In WW2 he was a captain in the Indian army and after the war he returned to Britain where he became a prep school teacher.
 He attended Dulwich College reunions in New York in the 1950s with fellow alumni PG Wodehouse and LB Agazarian.
 He was also chairman of the Central India Sports Committee, an author of short stories and a contributor to magazines.
 Lionel Bertie joined the Admiralty Registry, which heard maritime cases at the Royal Courts of Justice.
 He tried cases in the Admiralty Court from 1916 and in 1945 he became Admiralty Marshal, the monarch’s representative in all matters shipping, a post dating back to the 14th century.
 He was secretary of the College old boys club in Sussex.
 Mollie Joyce Tidy married Charles Crowne, who had also attended Dulwich College.

 Harman died on 2 February 1898 at Bell House.
 His executors were his son Edgar and his brother and lifelong business partner Thomas.
 He left £21,000.
 His son Frank died a year after his father, leaving his own young sons aged between six and fifteen.
 Harman’s wife Emma moved to 32 Half Moon Lane where she lived with her daughter Mary, widow of Harman’s son Frank, and four of Mary’s children.
 Emma died in 1918, living long enough to see her and Harman’s grandson, Warwick Tidy, win the Military Cross.